 Our team is excited to see a new era of web accessibility in Ontario with this AODA legislation and especially enthusiastic to bring these new standards and values to our clients in the years ahead, helping you achieve mandated requirements today, while better serving all customers through ongoing best practices.

 In Part 3, we’ll review the levels of WCAG 2.0 compliance, as well as other legislation and standards your organization should be aware of for compliance, including ADA and AODA.

-Get started with meeting AODA compliance requirements with the Essential Website Audit
+Get started with meeting AODA compliance requirements with the Inclusive Website Audit

-Make your website more usable, accessible, and inclusive for all with the Essential Website Audit.
+Make your website more usable, accessible, and inclusive for all with the Inclusive Website Audit.
 Don’t miss out on expanding your reach and engagement!